Graduate Admissions

 All Applicants

-Experience has shown that the best predictors of success in the program are adequate scholarly preparation, as shown in the GPA and fulfillment of the Women's, Gender and Sexuality Studies recommended academic backgrounds.
+Admission to the Women's, Gender and Sexuality Studies MA Program at Ohio State is very competitive, and the department typically admits between 10-15% of applicants.
+The number of spots open for admission varies year to year.
+Experience has shown that the best predictors of success in the program are adequate scholarly preparation, as shown in the GPA and fulfillment of the Women's, Gender and Sexuality Studies recommended academic backgrounds, specifically WGSS courses and undergraduate GPA for the MA, and for the PhD, a rigorous scholarly background in feminist theory and Women's, Gender and Sexuality Studies.
 It is highly recommend that students who do not have an adequate background acquire it before applying.
 However, Women's, Gender and Sexuality Studies is an interdisciplinary program and students with different academic backgrounds are still welcome to apply.

-Masters Applicants
+MA Applicants

 It is recommended that master's applicants should have completed at least four courses in Women's, Gender and Sexuality Studies or closely related fields.
 A major, minor or certificate in Women's, Gender, and Sexuality Studies or related field is recommended.
-Successful applicants to the Women's, Gender and Sexuality Studies MA program generally have GPAs of 3.6 or higher.
-Applicants are reviewed holistically on the basis of letters of recommendation, statement of purpose, GPA, writing sample, and TOEFL scores (for international applicants).
-The GRE is not required for admission to our MA program.

-Doctoral Applicants
+PhD Applicants

-The PhD program accepts students with a Master’s degree as well as students coming directly from a Bachelor’s program.
+The PhD program accepts students with a Master’s degree, as well as students coming directly from a Bachelor’s program.
 Applicants should have a BA or MA in Women’s, Gender and Sexuality Studies or a closely related field and a strong grounding in feminist theory.
 Successful applicants to the Women's, Gender and Sexuality Studies PhD program have had undergraduate GPAs of 3.6 or higher and graduate GPAs of 3.9 or higher.
 Applicants are reviewed holistically on the basis of letters of recommendation, statement of purpose, GPA, writing sample, and TOEFL scores (for international applicants).
 The GRE is NOT required for PhD applicants.

 Applicants for the PhD program need to demonstrate rigorous preparation, commitment to serious intellectual study, and extraordinary scholarly ability.
 Applicants to the direct-to-PhD program who are deemed highly competitive but not yet ready for doctoral work will be considered for the MA program.
 Applicants to the PhD program who are currently enrolled in our MA program are evaluated on the same criteria as those applying from other schools.